 Funding is provided through a generous contribution from Sawtelle Financial Management.
 The grant application opens in early spring semester and awards are announced in April.
-Both tenure and non-tenure track faculty are encouraged to apply.
-Projects are judged on their innovation and potential for impact.
+Tenured, tenure-track, and non-tenure-track faculty are encouraged to apply.
+Projects are judged on their innovation, either technological or pedagogical and potential for impacting student learning.

 Matthias Hofferberth, Assistant Professor of Political Science and Geography

 Dr. Hofferberth will be working toward a transformation of the International Organizations in World Politics class by connecting it to the 2016 Alamo Model United Nations Conference.
 Students will study theoretical concepts in class and incrementally learn the rules of Model UN before participating in the UTSA student conference at the end of the semester.

 Dr. Bhounsule’s project, Tackling High Failure Rate in Engineering Dynamics through a games-based pedagogy, hopes to increase the students’ engagement and subsequently their success in EGR 2513 Dynamics by creating conceptual games and introducing them as active learning in-class exercises.

 Makiko Fukuda, Senior Lecturer in the Department of Modern Languages and Literatures